csdms/babelizer/docs/source/index.rst

 * C++
 * Fortran

-Within Python, models, regardless of their core language, appear as classes that expose a BMI.
+Within Python, these models, regardless of their core language, appear as classes that expose a BMI.
-Users are then able to run models interactively through the Python command line or a Jupyter Notebook, or programmatically through Python scripts.
+Users are then able to run models interactively through the Python command line or Jupyter Notebook, and programmatically through Python scripts;
-They case also use Python-based BMI tools such as the bmi-tester, pymt, or Landlab.
+they can also use Python-based BMI tools such as the `bmi-tester`_, `pymt`_, and `Landlab`_.

 User Guide